SteelCompendium/compendium/docs/Ancestries/Memonek.md

 #### Nonstop (costs 2 Points)

 Your connection to Axiom allows you to regulate your movements, even when other creatures would be forced to pause.
-You can't be slowed.
+You can't be [[Slowed|slowed]].